 It is also a city and state crime to threaten, abuse, or make obscene proposals to someone over the telephone.
 To prove this, you must have a witness listening over the phone who can identify the caller (must give his name, or you must call him by his name and he responds).

 There are a number of legal steps you can take to protect yourself from further abuse, to bring your abuser to justice, or to obtain support for yourself and your children.

 A civil court handles non-criminal matters such as divorce and child custody.
 It can order people to do or not to do certain things such as pay child support.
 If its orders are not obeyed, the judge can hold the violator "in contempt of court" and either fine him or jail him.
 The restraining order is a civil order enforceable by "contempt of court" actions.
 The police could not enforce restraining orders because they are civil court orders.
 The police could only direct you back to your attorney to arrange for a hearing before the judge who issued the order.

-The civil court offers some remedies for battered women and incest victims.
+The civil court offers some remedies for domestic violence victims.
 You can sue the abuser for restitution and compensation when there is permanent injury including psychological suffering.
 This is called spousal tort action and you will need the help of an attorney to file the case.
 The civil court also offers a remedy under the Domestic Abuse Act providing a Protective Order which can be enforced by the police.

 If you are filing for a domestic violence civil protection order, you must file in the district court in the county where: